2023-04-16 20:15:00

 In the meantime, it will be very difficult to determine what constitutes significant exposure to THC and to establish a causal link between secondary and tertiary exposures and any short-, medium- or long-term health problems, he said.
 He specifies.

 «There are several reasons to suspect that secondary or tertiary exposure to cannabis is going to be associated with health problems in children, he said.
-In the absence of firm data, I consider that caution is in order.
+In the absence of firm data, I consider that caution is in order..»

 Especially, adds Dr. Chadi, that cannabis products available on the market today can contain up to 25% THC, compared to around 5% twenty or thirty years ago.
-The smoke is therefore more concentrated in psychoactive substances which could, for example, have an effect on the brain.
+The smoke is therefore more concentrated in psychoactive substances which might, for example, have an effect on the brain.

 Cannabis is also very popular with young adults who are likely to be young parents as well.